Lekky71/luna-backend-code-interview/README.md

 # Luna-Backend-intervew

-Please build the backend boilerplate project for NFT metadata server using node.js/javascript.
+Please build the backend boilerplate project for NFT metadata([use opensea metadata standard](https://docs.opensea.io/docs/metadata-standards)) server using node.js/javascript.

 For database, plz use the PostgreSQL and Knex.js(NPM package that can intereact with sql).